-- i.
-In line with HDPF Policy 9 the proposal should come forward with no net loss of employment floorspace unless it can be demonstrated further employment is not viable on this site, supported by robust evidence and an appropriate marketing campaign; - ii.
+- Any proposal should come forward with no net loss of employment floorspace unless it can be demonstrated further employment is not viable on this site, supported by robust evidence and an appropriate marketing campaign; - ii.
 Any proposal should be sympathetic to local character.
 Particular regard should be given to design, height, massing and use of materials appropriate to the local context; - iii.
 Appropriate parking provision is provided to support the development as derived from the 2019 WSCC Parking Guidance or subsequent guidance;

 - iv.
-Schemes proposed for a site shall identify and retain those features on site that are particularly important for bats and any impacts likely to cause disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, lsolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory; - v.
+Schemes proposed for a site shall identify and retain those features on site that are particularly important for bats and any impacts likely to cause disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, Isolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory; - v.
 All external lighting shall be installed in accordance with the specifications and locations set out in the scheme and maintained thereafter in accordance with the scheme.
 Under no circumstances should any other external lighting be installed without prior consent from the local planning authority; - vi.
 The site was a garage and vehicle sales facility in the past, therefore a ground contamination report should be carried out before any new development. - vii.
 The proposals should ensure there is no net increase in water run-off, taking into account climate change, and there may be opportunities to decrease existing levels of run-off through use of rain gardens, green roofs and similar systems. - viii.
 Developers should submit a Construction Environment Management Plan showing how they will avoid damaging local water quality by preventing water runoff from the site (see page 8). - ix.
 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).

-4.31 A large part of the site is currently held under a lease which does not expire until 2027.

-4.32 Change of use from commercial to mixed use will relate better to the surrounding residential properties.

-4.33 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).
+All proposals should look to be compliant with Policy 16: Water Neutrality. - 4.31 A large part of the site is currently held under a lease which does not expire until 2027. - 4.32 Change of use from commercial to mixed use will relate better to the surrounding residential properties. - 4.33 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with Policy 16: Water Neutrality.